aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-rendering-techniques/rendering-barcode-servlet/_index.md

 ### Step 3: Set Response Parameters

 Configure the response headers so the browser knows it’s receiving a PNG image.
+This is where we **set response contenttype**.

 ```java
         response.setContentType("image/png");